Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 Definition

-For the purpose of this policy, human fetal tissue (HFT) is defined as tissue or cells obtained from a dead human embryo or fetus after a spontaneous or induced abortion, or after a stillbirth, but does not include established human fetal cell lines.
-RNA, DNA, protein, or subcellular derivatives of HFT, and data derived by others from HFT, are not covered in this definition.
+For the purpose of this policy, human fetal tissue (HFT) is defined as tissue or cells obtained from a dead human embryo or fetus after a spontaneous or induced abortion, or after a stillbirth.
+The acquisition, storage, or research using HFT from elective abortions in the IRP is prohibited.
+HFT from elective abortions is defined as research involving the study, analysis, or use of primary HFT, cells, and derivatives, and human fetal primary cell cultures obtained from elective abortions and includes the following:

 Procedures